 Make sure you understand the concept of availability and duration (discussed on the Start Here page).
-Assessments will be available for one full week (Tuesday 12:00am to 11:59pm on Monday MST).
+Assessments will be available for one full week (Tuesday 12:00am to 11:59pm on Monday MT).
 The computer will not allow you to submit your answers if you go beyond the allotted amount of time.
-And you cannot stop an assessment once you have started it, so please make sure you are ready before you start!
+And you cannot stop an assessment once you have started it, so please make sure you are ready before you start.

-Homework: There will be a total of THIRTEEN 20 point chapter homework assignments in this class.
+Homework: There will be a total of thirteen chapter homework assignments (20 points each) in this class.
 Homework assignments may contain interactive activities, reading questions, and coaching activities regarding information discussed in the textbook and lecture notes.
-All homework assignments will be completed online through the companion website (MyMedicalTerminologyLab).
+Most homework assignments will be completed online through the companion website (MyLab Medical Terminology).

-You will be given three attempts to answer each homework question correctly.
-If you miss a homework assignment deadline for some unforeseen reason, you will be allowed to submit late work after the deadline.
-A 10% penalty will be applied for each day the assignment is late.
-The submission of late work does not apply to any of the chapter reading quizzes or lecture exams.
-If you miss a reading quiz or lecture exam you will receive a sore of zero.
+If you miss a homework assignment deadline for some unforeseen reason, you will be allowed to submit late work up to 48 hours after the deadline.
+That means the homework assignment will be available until 11:59pm on Wednesday.
+You will be allowed to submit two late chapter homework assignments all semester, so it's important that you do your best to stay on track.
+A 15% penalty will be applied to all late work.
+The submission of late work does not apply to flashcard drills, lecture exams, or cumulative final.
+If you miss a flashcard drill, lecture exam, or the cumulative final you will receive a sore of zero.